-During the first project period 2019, a number of activities carried out by the SPIN Women project partners have been evaluated.
+During the first project period 2019, several activities carried out by the SPIN Women project partners have been evaluated.
 In addition, the cooperation between the project partners has also been part of the monitoring, evaluation and learning (MEL) activities.
 Below is an overview of activities carried out in 2019 within the framework of MEL.

-- Determine proposal MEL SPIN Women 2019, February 2019, used method presentation and discussion on outputs in subgroups

-- Evaluation of Partner Meeting I, February 2019 in Budapest used method: behind chairs - Evaluation of the Refugees Welcome Events in the European Week of Sports, Sep 2019 used methods: questionnaires and most significant change / reporting in pictures - Evaluation of cooperation between network partners January 2019 November 2019, used method: timeline evaluation - Evaluation of Partner Meeting II, November 2019 in Berlin, used method: walking scale - Evaluation of the SPIN Women Train the Trainers Seminar for sport coaches and sport instructors, November 2019 in Berlin, used methods: questionnaire and behind chairs
+- Determine proposal MEL SPIN Women 2019, February 2019, used method presentation and discussion on outputs in subgroups - Evaluation of Partner Meeting I, February 2019 in Budapest used method: behind chairs - Evaluation of the Refugees Welcome Events in the European Week of Sports, Sep 2019 used methods: questionnaires and most significant change / reporting in pictures - Evaluation of cooperation between network partners January 2019 November 2019, used method: timeline evaluation - Evaluation of Partner Meeting II, November 2019 in Berlin, used method: walking scale - Evaluation of the SPIN Women Train the Trainers Seminar for sport coaches and sport instructors, November 2019 in Berlin, used methods: questionnaire and behind chairs - Evaluation of the Refugees Welcome Events in the European Week of Sports, Sep 2020 used methods: questionnaires and most significant change / reporting in pictures (hindered by corona on a small scale) - Evaluation of the National Stakeholders Meetings in 2020, used method: questionnaire - Evaluation of the #SPINWomen Conference May/June 2021, used method: tailormade online questionnaires and online interviews.

-Furthermore use was made of minutes of the Skype conversations and of the partner meetings.
+- Evaluation of cooperation in the workstreams, used methods: questionnaires Furthermore, use was made of minutes of the Skype conversations and of the partner meetings.